The Six Best Tips For Balancing A Large Bust Area

 By now we might sound like a broken record as we keeping telling you that the first and foremost rule is to know what colors look best on you.
 Many beautiful women with an “O” (large bust area) body type wear a lot of black because they believe that it is the most camouflaging color, but instead of camouflaging let’s highlight your beautiful features!
 Getting your colors figured out is the best place to start.

 There are colors that will make you shine, and there are colors that will detract from your natural beauty.
 We use a system that is very simple to understand AND it includes 42 digital swatches for easy access on your phone, tablet, or computer.
-Click here to learn more and to request your color analysis today.
+Click here to take our virtual color analysis quiz to find out your best colors.

 Fitted jackets or structured jackets are a great choice because they create a balanced look.
 Clothes with too much fabric up top will create additional bulk.
 A ¾ sleeve is a great choice for you as it creates space between the arm and the torso.
 Push your sleeves up if they are long to create separation between your arms and your upper body.
 Look for a jacket that nips in at the smallest part of your waist.